IncredibleProgress/sweetheart.py/README.md

 - ready for datacenters, big-data and ai
 - ready for inovation and creativity

-sweetheart is python/html/css centric meaning that you can do a lot by yourself and that you will find support and skilled people everywhere for lowest costs (e.g. projects with studients)
+sweetheart is python/html/css centric meaning that you can do a lot by yourself and you will find support and skilled people everywhere for lowest costs (e.g. projects with studients)

 ### sweetheart provides supercharged basis available for your non-expert hands :